Amiliini/Amiliini/README.md

 ### Hi there 👋
 I´m  Mari, a dressmaker and practical nurse by my earlier educations.
 I have 20 years of experience working in retail, healthcare and importing fields.

-In 2020 I decided to quit my job working as a warehouse supervisor and truly commit to following my dreams.
+In 2020 I decided to quit my job working as a warehouse supervisor and truly commit (pun intented) to follow my dreams.

-Now I finally have the opportunity and courage to explore the world of coding.
+Now I finally have the opportunity and courage to explore the world of coding!

-Fall 2020 I started studies in Highway2Code program in Vaasa AMK, with webtechnologies and IoT.
+Fall 2020 I started studies in Highway2Code program in Vaasa AMK, with studies in webtechnologies and IoT.
-Thus far we have enjoyed courses in HTML & CSS, WordPress, JavaScript, Fundamentals of AI, Introduction to programming (React),PHP & MySql and Cyber Security.
-Next month or so we have software engineering project and practical training left.
+The courses were: HTML & CSS, WordPress, JavaScript, Fundamentals of AI, Introduction to programming (React),PHP & MySql and Cyber Security, Software engineering project (video here: https://www.youtube.com/watch?v=Ui23eTP56Uc ) and practical training.

-So pretty soon I´ll be back to my onlinelearning and doing projects on my own.
+Now I´m back to my solo onlinelearning and doing projects all by myself (🎵"Here I go again" by Whitesnake playing here 🎵).

-Plan is to start the Full Stack open 2021 in May.

 💬 Ask me about sourdough I´ve been baking loads of breads. ✌💚